Absence and reintegration

 Occasionally, it becomes clear during a period of absence that there is little or no prospect of the employee resuming his/her work on a sustainable basis and that there is also no other suitable position available within UT.
 In that case, a ‘second track process’ is started.
 UT usually engages an external reintegration agency for this purpose.
 An occupational health assessment may already have been carried out to determine what work might be suitable.

 A ‘second track process’ is focused on finding a suitable position outside UT.
-Of course, your It goes without saying that your personal employability options capacities are taken into account with regard to this process.
+Of course, your employability options are taken into account.
 Key elements of the second track process are job application counselling and active exploration of new job opportunities.
 A temporary work experience placement or a trial placement at another employer can also be a stepping stone to a sustainable return to work elsewhere.

 Long-term sickness absence